Elizabeth Bracco

-Elizabeth Bracco is an American actress best known for her role as Marie Spatafore, the wife of Vito Spatafore, on the HBO TV series The Sopranos.
+Elizabeth Bracco (born November 5, 1957) is an American actress best known for her role as Marie Spatafore, the wife of Vito Spatafore, on the HBO TV series The Sopranos.
+Her sister Lorraine Bracco also appears in The Sopranos as Jennifer Melfi.

 Early life

 Elizabeth Bracco is a daughter of Eileen (née Molyneux) and Salvatore Bracco, Sr. Salvatore was of Italian descent.
 Eileen was born in England and had French ancestry.
 They met during World War II.
-Eileen came with Salvatore to the US as a war bride.
+Eileen came with Salvatore to the U.S. as a war bride.

-Bracco was raised on Long Island.She has a sister, the actress Lorraine Bracco, who was a main cast member on The Sopranos, and a brother, Salvatore, Jr.
+Bracco was raised on Long Island.